West Sonoma County Enhanced Infrastructure Financing District

 What types of projects are eligible for financing?

-Projects must provide broad community benefit and have a useful life of at least fifteen years.
-Examples include:
+Infrastructure projects that provide community-wide benefit and have a useful life of at least 15 years.
+Examples of eligible projects include:

-- Transportation improvements including roads, streetscapes, parking areas, and transit facilities
+- Roads, highways, streets/streetscapes, parking facilities, and transit facilities

 - Affordable housing